 The Hollywood Award is given in the memory of ESTRO President-Elect Donal Hollywood, who passed away from cancer before taking on the duties of President.
 This annual award is given to the best abstract selected for presentation at an ESTRO congress.

 The Scientific Programme Committee decides on the recipient of the award from all the submitted/accepted abstracts.
 Selection criteria are based on clarity, supporting data, scientific rigour, potential significance, interest in the topic chosen and innovation or usefulness, as well as translational work and interdisciplinarity.

-The recipient of this prestigious award delivers a lecture at the ESTRO congress where it is presented and the lecture is published in the abstract book of the said ESTRO congress.
+The recipient of this award delivers a lecture at the ESTRO Congress.

 L.G.W.
 Kerkmeijer (NL) - Patterns of failure in the phase III randomized controlled FLAME trial for localized prostate cancer

 B. Singers Sørensen (DK) - In vivo validation and tissue sparing factor for acute damage of pencil beam scanning proton FLASH

 S. Schellhammer (DE) - On-line MRI-based proton beam range verification: first experimental proof-of-concept

 R. Steenbakkers (NL) - Stem cell sparing IMRT for head and neck cancer patients: a double-blind randomized controlled trial